Creating a Custom Quote in printIQ

 There are two ways to produce quotes in printIQ:

-‘Simplified’ is as it says, a very simple, straightforward process with very few options.
-This will be the main quoting method used by customers and Account Managers for ‘catalogue’ work.
+‘Simplified’ quoting is a simple, straightforward process with very few options.
+This is the main quoting method used by customers and Account Managers for ‘catalogue’ work.

 Custom/Bespoke